joshuahiggins/tone-service-app/README.md

     bun i
     bun bun

-This will install all modules and prepare bun (create a few files) to utilize NextJS' server, as Bun uses a different http module than Node.
+This will install all modules and prepares Bun (create a few files) to utilize NextJS' server, as Bun uses a different http module than Node.

 ## Usage
 The Tone WebApp is essentially a heavily modified NextJS application and has the same options available.